Water fasting

 Potential benefits of (water-only) fasting

 However, our brains are also wired to react to food.
 In recent years, nutritionists have come to understand that substances like refined sugar have a similarly addictive effect on our brains as some illicit drugs.
-Foods containing refined sugars are a no-go during fasting, which is what makes it a great tool to help rewire your brain and kick these addictions.
+Foods containing refined sugars are a no-go during fasting, which is what makes fasting a great tool to "rewire" your brain and kick these addictions.
 Long-term changes to lifestyle habits can therefore be achieved through fasting, as you’re tackling the roots of your habits and cravings.
+Fasting not only provides a “reset” for the brain, but also grants your body a break, kick-starting your body’s ability to heal itself.
+Studies show that people who embark on holistic methods of fasting, such as the renowned Buchinger method, have shown improvements in their weight management and chronic conditions.

 The hidden dangers of a water cleanse